TalonBraveInfo/OpenHoW/README.md

 As we shift onto our next milestone (0.5.0) a lot of work will begin on actually getting the game into a basic playable form.

-The current goal is to have the game in a rough playable state by the end of the year.
+The current goal is to get the game into a rough playable state.

 ## Contributing :hammer:
 Interested in contributing to the project?
 Know C/C++ and looking to get deep down